Amrou Al-Kadhi: Television

 Al-Kadhi has three TV series in development: as writer and creator, Targets, with BBC Drama, as star, co-creator and co-writer, Nefertiti, a comedy series in development with Big Talk Productions, and as co-star, co-creator and co-writer, Beards, in development with Playground Entertainment.

 Writing

 Al-Kadhi's autobiography, Life as a Unicorn: A Journey From Shame to Pride and Everything In Between, was published in 2019 and tells the story of their estrangement from and final reconciliation with their mother and Islam.
 In 2020, the autobiography won the Society of Authors' Somerset Maugham Award.

 They write a fortnightly opinion column for The Independent, and a monthly column in Gay Times.
 They have also contributed to GQ, The Guardian, Attitude, CNN and Little White Lies.
 Al-Kadhi writes on topics ranging from queer identity and Islamophobia to the philosophy of marine biology and film criticism.

 Personal life

-Al-Kadhi identifies as queer and non-binary.
+Al-Kadhi is queer and non-binary.